 On Your Marks, Get Set, Go!

-Johanna and Nils are students at the University of Bremen and share their tips on preparing for studies
+Johanna and Vincent are students at the University of Bremen and share their tips on preparing for student life

-Are you all ready to go and can’t wait to begin your studies?
-Johanna and Nils are both students at the University of Bremen and have mastered the starting phase of student life.
-They told up2date. about their experiences both preparing for and during the first weeks of their studies.
+Are you all ready to go and can’t wait to begin your degree?
+Johanna and Vincent are both students at the University of Bremen and have mastered the starting phase of student life.
+They told up2date. about their experiences both preparing for and during the first weeks of their degree.

-Johanna: After I received the “welcome packet” from the university with my semester ticket, enrollment certificate, and login information for my university IT account, I started looking for an apartment and luckily found something quite quickly using a referral agency.
+Johanna: After I received the university’s welcome packet with my semester ticket, enrollment certificate, and login information for my university IT account, I started looking for an apartment and luckily found something quite quickly using a referral agency.
 I entered my new address into the MOIN portal and then took care of financing my studies by applying for a BAföG loan (German Federal Training Assistance).

 How was your start at the University?